What to plant in your Australian garden where nothing else works - Minimalist Gardener

 Traits to look for in plants that tolerate damp conditions

 Plants suited to damp soils are adapted to cope with low oxygen around their roots.
 Visually, this often appears as strappy or narrow foliage, upright growth and stems that remain firm.
-Many wet-tolerant plants have roots and stems with air-filled channels (aerenchyma).
-These act like internal ventilation systems, stopping suffocation.
+Many wet-tolerant plants have roots and stems with air-filled channels (aerenchyma) that act like internal ventilation systems, preventing suffocation.

 Native plant examples with these traits